 Your responses to these items are required and must be included as an attachment to the Narrative Proposal you submit to EPA.
-See Section IV.C for a complete list of required proposal content.
+See Section IV.C. for a complete list of required documents that must be submitted.
+A separate proposal must be submitted for each site.